 f) Generation of animal models by zygote injection and transient expression of genome editing tools (KO animals).

+15. Which cell type is transduced by Genemedi lentiviral vectors ?
 Lentiviral vectors are very flexible gene transfer tools and can transduce a large variety of cells.
 Genemedi can mediate ubiquitous or cell specific expression depending on the envelope and the promoter selected for your vector.
 Indeed the envelope will determine the entry mechanism of the vector into the cell, and the promoter will define the mechanism of transcription of the transgene.
 Consequently, the combination of these elements generates ubiquitous transduction and transgene expression in a wide range of cell types.

+16. What are the advantages of lentivirus over retrovirus and adenovirus?
 Lentiviruses comprise a subtype of retroviruses.
 Lentiviruses can stably integrate into the host genome in dividing, non-dividing and post-mitotic mammalian cells, while retroviruses are less active in this scenario.
 Adenoviruses can also transduce non-dividing cells, but can’t stably integrate into the host cell’s genome.
 Adenoviruses also take much more time to design and prepare.
 In addition, lentiviruses are much less immunogenic than the retroviruses and adenoviruses, making lentivirus more suitable for use in most types of cells and animal models.

+17. What are the storage and handling recommendations?
 Upon receipt, the viral vectors must be stored at -80°C.